dareid/chakram/README.md

 Chakram is an API testing framework designed to perform end to end tests on JSON REST endpoints.
 The library offers a BDD testing style and fully exploits javascript promises - the resulting tests are simple, clear and expressive.
 The library is built on [node.js](https://nodejs.org/), [mocha](http://mochajs.org/) and [chai](http://chaijs.com/).

 More information is available in the [library's documentation](http://dareid.github.io/chakram/) and its [own tests](https://github.com/dareid/chakram/tree/master/test) which demonstrate all of Chakram's capabilities.
+Example API tests of publically accessable APIs are available in the [examples directory](https://github.com/dareid/chakram/tree/master/examples).

 ## Install Chakram
 Chakram requires nodejs and NPM to be installed, it is available as an NPM module.
 Ideally, Chakram should be added to your testing project's devDependancies.
 This can be achieved with the following command: